pumperer/InfiniteList_NGUI/README.md

 Some of the main methods included:

 ====
-    public void InitTableView(List<string> inDataList, int inNumberOfSections, List<int> inSectionsIndices) Initializes the list (also can be called to refresh the list with new data)
+Initializes the list (also can be called to refresh the list with new data)

-####parameters:
+	public void InitTableView(ArrayList inDataList, List<int> inSectionsIndices, int inStartIndex)

+Parameters:

-* inDataList: the List of strings we want to display (you can change it to any type you want… just make sure to change the member variables types for dataList & OriginalData)
-* inNumberOfSections: number of sections (int)
+* inDataList: the generic list of our data (you can change it to any type you want… just make sure to change the member variables types for dataList & OriginalData)* inNumberOfSections: number of sections (int)
 * inSectionIndices: List of integers.
 The start index of each section (not as fancy as indexpath in iOS but did the job for me)
+* inStartIndex: where to start

 ===
+Refresh the list without changing the data (list start at startIndex value)

+	public void RefreshTableView()

+===
+Individual methods for changing the parameters if needed

 	public void SetStartIndex(int inStartIndex)

-marks where to start reading the data list (the value is 0 if not set)
-####parameters:
-* inStartIndex: int
+	public void SetOriginalData(ArrayList inDataList)
+	public void SetSectionIndices(List<int> inSectionsIndices)

 ===
+You can include section titles values.. or if you have more detailed sections seperators you can change the implementation of PopulateListSectionWithIndex

 	string GetTitleForSection(int i)

-Here you can include section titles values
+	void PopulateListSectionWithIndex(Transform item, int index)

 ====

-	void PopulateListItemWithIndex(Transform item, int newIndex,int oldIndex)
-Here you can populate your row item with data (in the demo we simply set a label to string value from our datalist array).
+You can do your implementation of what to populate your row item with (in the demo we simply set a label to string value from our datalist array).
 Simply change InfiniteItemBehaviour (mentioned later below) to include more items as you want.

+	void PopulateListItemWithIndex(Transform item, int dataIndex)

 ===
-	public int GetRealIndexForItem(int itemDataIndex)

-**Due to the current implementation of sections:**

-GetRealIndexForItem is a helper used to get the data index excluding sections seperators

-===

-	public delegate void InfiniteItemIsPressed(int itemDataIndex, bool isDown);
+Events that can be listened to.

 	public event InfiniteItemIsPressed InfiniteItemIsPressedEvent;

-	public delegate void InfiniteItemIsClicked(int itemDataIndex);
 	public event InfiniteItemIsClicked InfiniteItemIsClickedEvent;

-Events that can be listened to if required

 ====

 ##InfiniteItemBehaviour and InfiniteSectionBehaviour
 Scripts attached to the row item prefab & section prefab **(Note: the item prefab need to be tagged as "listItem" and the section prefab as "listSection")**

-Both checks for the visiblity of the item when the list start scrolling and notifiy the InfiniteListPopulator when the items becomes invisible. you can use them as a template and include more labels, sprites or textures...etc
+Both checks for the visiblity of the item when the list start scrolling and notifiy the InfiniteListPopulator when the items becomes invisible. you can change use them as a template and include more labels, sprites or textures.